-Fengshui in Chinese culture originated around 2,200 to 2,500 years ago; it was basically used in two aspects: buildings for living people and graveyards of the dead.
+Fengshui in Chinese culture originated around 2,200 to 2,500 years ago; it was used in two aspects: buildings for living people and graveyards for the dead.

-The main concept of Fengshui of Chinese astrology is that the nature is powerful and influential, hence people should respect and make best use of it.
+The central concept of Fengshui in Chinese astrology is that nature is powerful and influential.
+Hence people should respect and make the best use of it.

-All things in nature, like mountain, earth, star and sun, climate, tree, road, flow of air, river and wind, have their own aura and can affect people, positively or negatively.
+All things in nature, like mountains, earth, star and sun, climate, trees, roads, air flow, rivers, and wind, have their aura and can positively or negatively affect people.

-Human beings are elements of the whole natural system, and they should try to harmonize with everything inside.
+Human beings are elements of the whole natural system and should try to harmonize with everything inside.

-In Chinese culture, it is believed that good Fengshui could bring people fortune, while bad ones might bring certain damages.
+In Chinese culture, it is believed that good Fengshui could bring people good luck, while bad ones might bring certain damages.

 Some Important Concepts of Fengshui

-The concept of whole and balance is important.
+The concept of whole and balance is essential.
 But while the natural resource is limited, reasonable adjustments are acceptable.

 All elements of a system influence each other.

-Fengshui can be observed and considered, using different scales.
-A city, a town, a village, a house, a single room all can be seen as a Fengshui system.
+Fengshui can be observed and considered using different scales.
+A city, a town, a village, a house, and a single room can be seen as a Fengshui system.

-Good Fengshui only brings fortune to decent people with nice moral, quality, or achievements.
+Good Fengshui only brings fortune to decent people with excellent morals, qualities, or achievements.

-It is believed that good people are also influential, since they have the aura to positively influence the surroundings, both nearby people and the environment, and vise versa.
-People’s efforts are important as well.
+Good people are believed to be influential because they have the aura to positively influence the surroundings, nearby people, and the environment, and vice versa.
+People’s efforts are essential as well.

 There is no absolute right or wrong.
 Every situation is different and should be considered from critical and specific perspectives.

-1 The best shape of a whole house is a square or a rectangular.
+1 The best shape of a whole house is square or rectangular.

 2 Always face the south.

-Based on Chinese geology and climate, it's good to keep warm and have better daylighting.
+Based on Chinese geology and climate, keeping warm and having better daylight is good.

-3 It’s not good to see the toilet door while opening up the front door, since the flow of air of toilet is considered filthy.
+3 It's not good to see the toilet door while opening the front door because the airflow in the toilet is considered filthy.

-Door curtain or folding screen could be a way to ease the situation, if it’s impossible to change.
+A door curtain or folding screen could be a way to ease the situation if it's impossible to change.

 4 It's not good to face the corner of a road or a viaduct; directly facing the road is even worse.

-Technically, while cars passing through, the flow of the surrounding air will be changed easily; the noise and lights of cars might be annoying at night too.
+Technically, while cars pass through, the flow of the surrounding air will be changed easily; the noise and lights of cars might also be annoying at night.

 In addition, it's easier to see accidents near corners and intersections.

-5 It’s not good if the front door or windows are facing others' wall corners.
+5 It's not good if the front door or windows face others' wall corners.
 It looks like a knife pointing at your place.

-Facing a gap of two tall buildings is not pleasant either, because the wind and flow of air of the gap are considered negative.
+Facing a gap between two tall buildings is not pleasant either; because the wind and airflow in the gap is considered harmful.

 If it's unavoidable, try to use plants or curtains to shelter the house from them.